Supermartingales for Unique Fixed Points: A Unified Approach to Lower Bound Verification: Implementation and Experiments

 Table~\ref{tab:results} shows the results of our experiments.
 Our experiments were conducted on 12th Gen Intel(R) Core(TM) i7-1270P 2.20 GHz with 32 GB of memory, and the timeout was set to 180 seconds.
 We used 5 configurations in the experiments.
 Configuration A is the default configuration, which uses the algorithm described in Section~\ref{sec:reduction-to-pqe} with piecewise polynomial templates in Section~\ref{sec:piecewise-polynomial-template} but not with the template for equation systems in Section~\ref{sec:template-equation-system}.
 The degrees of polynomial templates for $u$, $r$, and $\eta$ are 2, 3, and 2, respectively.
 Configuration B differs from A in that the degrees of polynomial templates for $u$, $r$, and $\eta$ are 1, 1, and 1, respectively.
 Configuration C1 differs from B by using the template for equation systems in Section~\ref{sec:template-equation-system}, where $\varphi'$ in the template for $E'$ is fixed to $\top$.
 Configuration C2 differs from C1 by allowing one linear inequality with unknown coefficients in $\varphi'$.
 Configuration C3 is almost the same as Configuration C2, but we add an if-branching outside the template~\eqref{eq:template-expectations} for $u$, $r$, and $\eta$ where the boolean condition is given by a linear inequality with unknown coefficients.
 Configurations used for each benchmark are shown in Table~\ref{tab:results}.

 \paragraph{Strengths and limitations} Our implementation was able to find \emph{exact} bounds for most of the benchmarks, which is a significant advantage over existing methods that can only find approximate bounds.
 Our implementation also covered benchmarks that are beyond the scope of existing methods.
 For example, \texttt{feng23\_ex30} is a benchmark that cannot be handled by the guard-strengthening method \cite{FengOOPSLA2023}.
 Lower bounds of the expected runtime and higher moments of runtime are also beyond the scope of existing methods, but our implementation was able to find lower bounds.
 On the other hand, our current implementation cannot handle benchmarks that require witnesses beyond the scope of polynomial templates.
 We note that exponential templates are studied in the literature \cite{WangPLDI2021}.
-However, this method has been developed for finding prefixed points.
-It is not trivial how to apply exponential templates to find our lower-bound certificates because we need to handle postfixed points (invariants $\eta$) too.
+However, this method relies on convex optimization and is not based on SMT solving.
+Hence, we leave implementing exponential templates as future work.
 Our implementation also does not support continuous distributions.
 However, this is just a design choice.
 If we change our implementation to take invariants (a set of states in which a program stays during its execution) as a part of the input and use (non-piecewise) polynomial templates, then it would be straightforward to support continuous distributions as well.

 The failure to obtain an exact lower bound for \texttt{feng23\_ex19}, the need for manual hints in \texttt{chatterjee22\_fig14}, and the timeout in \texttt{chatterjee22\_fig23} may be improved by future enhancements to the backend solver, \textsc{PolyQEnt}.
 However, it is also true that the current implementation places a heavy burden on \textsc{PolyQEnt} by requiring it to simultaneously search for the four witnesses in Theorem~\ref{thm:unbounded-reasoning-principle}.
 We leave improvements to this part as future work.